Cisco-Talos/Decept/Readme.md

 * SSH proxying/sniffing/filtering with lil_sshniffer.py and lil_netkit.py

+* HTTP/HTTPS multiplexing.
+Examine hosts.conf for more information.

 * Based off of the tcp proxy.py from Black Hat Python by Justin Seitz

 ```